 You’ll learn to observe how you emotionally respond to situations.
 If you tend to respond dysfunctionally as a Highly Sensitive Person, DBT gives you the skills for reevaluating your response and doing the opposite of what your impulse might have led you to do.

 Mindfulness is the practice of being emotionally and physically present, particularly in a distressing moment.
 It’s a skill that takes a lot of practice to master.
 DBT teaches you how to appreciate both logic and emotion in a time of stress.

 It also shows you how to become grounded in your physical body, paying attention to sensations and thoughts as they arise.
 Mindfulness helps Highly Sensitive People be less reactive, taking pleasure in the present moment without worry.

 Even if you haven’t been diagnosed with Borderline Personality Disorder or as a Highly Sensitive Person, you might still benefit from DBT’s therapeutic strategies.
 A therapist can help you learn to cope with emotionally distressing situations, unlearn negative coping skills, and reframe how you approach the world.

-If you find yourself struggling with emotional regulation and radical acceptance and would like to learn more about how DBT might help, please reach out to us.
+If you find yourself struggling with emotional regulation and radical acceptance or your family has a super sensor child, and would like to learn more about how DBT might help, please reach out to us.

 Suffolk DBT proudly provides quality dialectical behavior therapy, a form of cognitive behavioral therapy, at their offices in Manhattan and Long Island, New York and online.
 Their experienced therapists specialize in serving teens, children, adults, and college students struggling with depression, borderline personality disorder, eating disorders, and self-harm.
 Dialectical behavior therapy (DBT) skills and treatment can help you or your kids to manage emotions and work through life’s challenges.